-Shrimp in Saffron Tomato Cream Sauce
+Shrimp in a Creamy Saffron Tomato Sauce is Ready in Just 30 Minutes

 Our How to Maximize Flavor series is well underway, and this week’s weeknight recipe is the perfect meal to feature, since we just talked about how sauces can jazz up any meal.
 We highlighted 5 sauces that are great on anything, but by changing ingredients up here or there, you can make a completely different sauce!